 The GlockApps Bounce Monitor provides real-time analytics about your bounce messages.
-It collects bounce emails and shows you the bounce error code and reason so that you can see why the email bounced: hard or soft bounce, block or complaint.
-It differentiates bounces by the sender email address and domain.
+It collects bounce emails and shows you the bounce error code and the reason so that you can see why the email bounced: hard or soft bounce, block or complaint.
+It differentiates bounces by the sender’s email address and domain.

 It also shows you a graphic diagram in order you can see spikes in your bounce rate over time.